EarthObservationSimulator/orbitpy/docs/module_coveragecalculator.rst

 *GRID COVERAGE*
 ----------------

-The *GRID COVERAGE* type of coverage calculation involves find the access-times of a spacecraft over a region represented by a grid.
+The *GRID COVERAGE* type of coverage calculation involves finding the access-times of a spacecraft over a region represented by a grid.
 Each ``GridCoverage`` object is specific to a particular grid and spacecraft.
 The class instance is initialized using the grid object, spacecraft object and path to a data file containing the satellite propagated orbit-states.
 The format of the input data file of the spacecraft states is the same as the format of the output data file of the :class:`orbitpy.propagator` module (see :ref:`module_propagator`).
 The states must be of the type ``CARTESIAN_EARTH_CENTERED_INERTIAL``.